kav0321/staminamod-template-1.19.2/README.md

 Welcome to the Stamina Mod for Minecraft!

 # How It Works
-The Stamina Mod operates by modifying the posture of Minecraft mobs.
+The Stamina Mod adds a new stamina bar and posture bar.

 # Directory Structure
 To modify a mob's posture, navigate to the following directory in the data pack: